wso2/docs-choreo-dev/en/docs/get-started/tutorials/create-your-first-event-triggered-integration.md

 1. Click **Create**.

-After the creation process is completed, the new component opens on a separate page.

 ## Step 2: Deploy
 Before deploying the component you need to assign RabbitMQ credentials to environment variables by following the steps given below: